leecher1337/mgoodies-skype/voiceservice/Docs/voiceservice_readme.txt

 For it to work, protocols/plugins need to support it.
 By now, only a mod of MirandaComm2 and a mod of JGmail does that (to check it out, look at its thread in miranda forum).

 Many thanks to Angeli-Ka for creating the icons.

+To report bugs/make suggestions, go to the forum thread: http://forums.miranda-im.org/showthread.php?p=114862

+This plugin needs Miranda 0.7 to work.